-WORKSHEET G COMPARING PROJECTED INCOME AND EXPENSES-ARE YOU PREPARED?
+WORKSHEET G COMPARING PROJECTED INCOME AND EXPENSESARE YOU PREPARED?

-1 At retirement 2 Inflation adjusted value factor (see Clue 3) 3 Value at retirement for one month (Column 1 x Column 2) 4 Total value at retirement (Column 3 x 360 months) Total projected income Worksheet D, col 3 total, page 17 Total projected expenses Worksheet F, col 3 total, page 26 H ealth O ther than health Projected value of income less expenses Subtract line 2 from line 1
+1 At retirement 2 Inflation adjusted value factor (see Clue 3) Value at retirement for one month (Column 1 x Column 2) Total projected income Worksheet D, col 3 total, page 17 Total projected expenses Worksheet F, col 3 total, page 26 - Health - Other than health Projected value of income less expenses Subtract line 2 from line 1

-Next move on to expenses in row 2, taking the total monthly expenses calculated in Worksheet F. For expenses other than health, go to Clue 3 (page 32) to select an inflation adjustment value factor: Use the 3 percent inflation rate (used in Worksheet F) or select another that you believe will reflect inflation over the 30 years of your retirement.
-For health, use an inflation rate less than 9 percent (the rate used in Worksheet F) over retirement.
+Next move on to expenses in row 2, taking the total monthly expenses calculated in Worksheet F. For expenses other than health, go to Clue 3 (page 32) to select an inflation adjustment value factor.
+Use the 3 percent inflation rate (used in Worksheet F) or select another that you believe will reflect inflation over the 30 years of your retirement.
+For health, use an inflation rate less than 10 percent (the rate used in Worksheet F) over retirement.
 By retirement age, your annual medical costs will have already increased a lot so future increases will be smaller.
 Multiply this result by 360 and enter it in column 4.
 Subtract the total value of projected expenses ("other than health" and "health") over 30 years of retirement in Column 4 from the corresponding total value of your projected income (Column 4).
 Here is an example of how this works: